You thrill me, Lord, with all you have done for me! I sing for joy because of what you have done. ~ Psalm 92:4 (NLT)

 God’s song sounds more like this: God loves us all unconditionally.
 Through Him we have this great hope in life.
 We will not be destroyed, but forgiven.
 Jesus is coming back for His people (He always keeps His promises).
 We can rest secure in our salvation through His death and resurrection.
 Now, that is something worth singing about!

 When we have a correct view of life with Jesus, our song should match His song.
 In fact, as our psalmist states, “I sing for joy because of what you have done.”
 These are words of joy!
-We should be singing them every chance we get, not just in church on Sabbath.
+We should be singing them every chance we get, not just in church.
 Our lives should be a song of joy, adoration, and praise to Jesus!
 And, here’s the fun part, songs are meant to be heard.

 Let others hear of the greatness of God through your life.
 May they hear of the joy in your heart because of Jesus.
 May our lives be lived as a song that sings the praises of our Lord and Savior, Jesus Christ.
 Sing about Jesus, loud and proud!